 Scholarship Benefits

-This is a fully funded opportunity offered through the Austrian Development Cooperation (ADC).
-Depending on your country of origin, you may qualify under one of two categories: ADC Priority Countries or OECD Developing Countries.
+You can study for free at Institute of Tourism and Hotel Management (ITH) in Austria as an international student, thanks to it fully funded scholarship for all students through the Austrian Development Cooperation (ADC).
+Depending on your country of origin, you may qualify under one of two categories: ADC Priority Countries or OECD Developing Countries to study for free.

 What the Scholarship Covers